 Bhandup Pumping Station

 This is a sanctuary which is also known by the name Thane Creek Flamingo Sanctuary.
-This is the region that has recently become one of the favorite spots of birders.
+This region has recently become one of the favorite spots of birders.

 Sanjay Gandhi National Park

-A citizen science-based survey was conducted in this national park during the year 2014 to 2015 and recorded 194 species of birds here.
+A citizen science-based survey was conducted in this national park from 2014 to 2015 and recorded 194 species here.

 What you can spot here are the barbets, sunbirds, orioles, flycatchers, and woodpeckers in large numbers.
 One of the rarest birds seen in this region is the Dusky Warbler.

 These are some of the best places in Mumbai where you can see different species of birds of Western Ghats as well migratory birds.
-Other than these places mentioned above, Sewri in Mumbai also offers a great site for birding.
+Besides these places mentioned above, Sewri in Mumbai also offers an excellent site for birding.
 The Bombay Natural History Society conducts an annual Flamingo Festival in Sewri.
 It is not just flamingos you can see in Sewri, but many other species of wetland birds.
 If you have never been to a birding trail, you must surely try it at least once in a lifetime.
-What you can experience during bird watching cannot be simply expressed in words.
+During bird watching, what you can experience cannot be expressed in words.

 Time will fly when you go birding.
 Sometimes you will need to devote a few hours to get the sight of some of the rarest birds.
-But the contentment you will get when you spot one is wonderful.
-Hope you have got awareness about the places in your own city where you can see a variety of beautiful birds.
-So, first, choose the place near to you and enjoying birding with your family and friends.
+But the contentment you will get when you spot one is lovely.
+I hope you have gained awareness about the places in your city where you can see various beautiful birds.
+So, first, choose the location near to you and enjoy birding with your family and friends.
 You can even get in touch with some of the professional birdwatchers and travel along with them for a better and informative birding trip.